-Whether you choose to make Kitchari a routine staple in your diet or not, it should at least be a mandatory part of your treatment during times of sickness (fever, flu, cold, etc), chronic illness, digestive disorder, cleansing, pregnancy, and postpartum.
-This is because during all of these stages of life the digestive fire becomes very weak and therefore only simple foods should be taken.
-But as mentioned above, the Kitchari will not only give the digestion a rest due to its ability to breakdown and assimilate easily in the system, it will provide you with plenty of essential vitamins and nutrients that will strengthen, nourish and rejuvenate the body during these crucial times.
+Whether you choose to make Kitchari a routine staple in your diet or not, it should at least be a mandatory part of your protocol during times of sickness (fever, flu, cold, etc), chronic illness, digestive disorder, cleansing, pregnancy, and postpartum.
+This is because during all of these stages of life, the digestive fire becomes very weak and therefore only simple foods should be taken.
+But as mentioned above, Kitchari will not only give your digestion a rest, it will provide you with plenty of essential vitamins and nutrients that will strengthen, nourish, and rejuvenate the body during these crucial times.

 How do you make Kitchari?

 Kitchari is very simple to make.
-It generally requires the addition of the water, beans, rice, spices, oil and vegetables into one pan and cooked on a low simmer for long enough to make a mushy stew or soup of sorts.
-The cooking process generally will take about 30-45 minutes total.
+It generally requires the addition of water, beans, rice, spices, oil, and vegetables into one pan and cooked on a low simmer for long enough to make a mushy stew or soup of sorts.
+The cooking process generally will take about 30 to 45 minutes total.

 There are a plethora of Kitchari recipe variations and therefore you can pick and choose the ones that will best suit your needs on any given day.
 Some may be a bit more involved and others will be easier depending on the ingredients and the chosen method for cooking.
 No matter what the recipe, Kitchari is fairly easy to make even for the novice.

-Although the traditional Kitchari is made with mung dal and basmati rice, often you can use replacements such as using red lentils or whole mung beans rather than the mung dal.
-Generally Kapha types have issues with metabolizing refined grains and therefore may choose to use quinoa or millet in placement of the basmati rice (try our Mung Dal and Quinoa Kitchari recipe!).
-During cleanses it is often recommended to avoid adding in veggies, keeping the recipe as simple as can be and using strictly the mung dal, bastmati rice, digestive spices and lots of ghee.
-However, a wide variety of vegetables can be used to make it more interesting, adjusting the selection to the season (i.e. zucchini, yellow squash and cilantro for summer) and your current healthcare needs (i.e. beets, carrots, kale and dandelion greens for liver support).
+Although traditional Kitchari is made with mung dal and basmati rice, often you can use replacements such as using red lentils or whole mung beans rather than the mung dal.
+Generally Kapha types have issues with metabolizing refined grains and therefore may choose to use quinoa or millet in place of the basmati rice.
+During cleanses it is often recommended to avoid adding in veggies and using strictly the mung dal, bastmati rice, digestive spices, and lots of ghee.
+However, a wide variety of vegetables can be used to make it more interesting, adjusting the selection to the season (e.g. zucchini, yellow squash, and cilantro for summer) and your current healthcare needs (e.g. beets, carrots, kale, and dandelion greens for liver support).